Mindkraft/Mindkraft-Registration-Portal/README.md

 Now we have to put a dynamic table below it to display all those who registered from that particular counter.

 Matlab.. once you scan your details should be displayed in the table section.
+SUNDAY the entire day i'll be in city.
+SO wont be doing any committing file in the repository.
+You if possible and if you get time work on the dynamic table.